lmenou/qfunleashed.nvim/README.md

  Set a compiler (See `:help :make`, `:help :compiler`, `:help 'errorformat'`) and a makeprg (See `:help 'makeprg'`).

-- Run `Amake` command to lint your code and fill the quickfix list asynchronously.
+- Run `:Amake` command to lint your code and fill the quickfix list asynchronously.
-- Run `Lamake` command to lint your code and fill the location list asynchronously.
+- Run `:Lamake` command to lint your code and fill the location list asynchronously.

 It is also possible to set a grepper (See `:help :grep` and `:help 'grepformat'`).
-- Run `Agrep` command to grep in your code and fill the quickfix list asynchronously.
+- Run `:Agrep` command to grep in your code and fill the quickfix list asynchronously.
-- Run `Lagrep` command to grep in your code and fill the location list asynchronously.
+- Run `:Lagrep` command to grep in your code and fill the location list asynchronously.

 If you miss something, it is possible to stop the current running job.
-- Run `StopJob` to stop the running job.
+- Run `:StopJob` to stop the running job.

 Use `:copen` to open the quickfix window.
 Use `:lopen` to open the location window.
 If you set `g:quick_copen` (See Configuration part), the quickfix (or location) window will open automatically with (provided the good errorformat) errors parsed.
 Otherwise, a message "Job is done." will be printed out.
 If you stop the job, a message "Job has been stopped." is shown.

+Please, feel free to read the help for further information.

 ## Configuration
 In your `init.vim`, you can set:  `let g:quick_open = 1` to open the quickfix